 If you build any of these instruments I would love to hear from you about it.
 There is only so much information on possible improvements and enhancements I can get out of the handful I build.
 Any feedback you can provide will be much appreciated.
 Also please note that the plans themselves may not be sold in any form.

-If you are looking for plans for standard or historical instruments please check out both the Instrument Plans and the Links Resources / Instrument Plans sections of the GAL website.
+If you are looking for plans for standard or historical instruments please check out both the Instrument Plans and the Other Sources of Instrument Plans sections of the GAL website.
 There are also a lot of excellent plans in the Plans section of the Musical Instrument Makers' Forum website.
 The Plans page of French luthier Christophe Grellier has some nicely drawn plans available for download under a Creative Commons license.
 Another good source of acoustic guitar and violin plans is the website of Roy Courtnall Summerfield.

 A note for musicians: I generally do not build instruments on commission, but that doesn't mean you can't own one of these beautiful instruments.
 The subject of what you should do if you would like one of these instruments is covered on the FAQ page.